yohaybn/HA_aliexpress_package_tracker_sensor/README.md

  ```

-# How to set Automation based on email
+# How to set Automation to add package based on email
 setup [IMAP integration](https://www.home-assistant.io/integrations/imap/)
 and create sensor for email content called "post_track".
 ```